ADN-DevTech/3dsMax-Python-HowTos/README.md

 - Update a progressbar from a python thread [threadprogressbar](threadprogressbar/README.md)

+## 3dsMax startup entry point

+[pystartup](pystartup/README.md) provides the maxscript code that, when copied in 3ds Max's startup directory, will automatically launch pip packages with the 3dsMax startup entry point.

 ## Extra Goodies

 - [create.sh](create.sh) will generate an empty pip package in the current working directory.